 If you didn’t know, Kauai experienced powerful thunderstorms that caused torrential flooding in April 2018.
 This caused major damage to roadways and trails.
 Including some of the most iconic spots such as the Kalalau Trail.

 This was my experience in February, just two months before the flood!

 If you’re going to do ONE hike while in Kauai the Kalalau Trail should absolutely be it!
-The trail weaves though one of the world’s most famous natural wonders, the Na Pali coast.
-You get to hike along many different landscapes such as lush green costal ridges along the Pacific, crossing fresh water streams, unspoiled beaches, bamboo forests, and valleys that end with a 300ft waterfall.
+The trail weaves through one of the world’s most famous natural wonders, the Na Pali coast.
+You get to hike along with many different landscapes such as lush green coastal ridges along the Pacific, crossing freshwater streams, unspoiled beaches, bamboo forests, and valleys that end with a 300ft waterfall.

 This hike has endless breathtaking views the entire way…. literally… because I wanted to stop and take a photo every 10 seconds, lol.

 The Kalalau Trail is a 22-mile round trip hike.
 We have YET to complete the whole thing!
 If you have done it, I would love to hear about it!

 If you want to have a perfect day trip I can show you exactly what to expect and show you why this trail is one of the most beautiful in the world